 36.0 — Bahia Honda Bridge (4-lanes); you can view the old railroad camelback bridge on the oceanside.

-35.0 — YAK Bahia Honda Bridge launch.
+35.0 — KAYAK Bahia Honda Bridge launch.
 At the west end (towards Key West), access to both ocean and bay.

 34.5 — Girl Scout Camp, oceanside.

 34.1 — Camp Sawyer, Boy Scouts, oceanside.